 Donna Figurski 21:35

-In fact, when I asked when we got in the ambulance, I asked the paramedics if they could drop me off home afterwards.
+When I asked when we got in the ambulance, I asked the paramedics if they could drop me off at home afterward.
 I mean, don’t even go there.
 You know, it’s like, that’s where my mind was, I had no idea.

 Donna Figurski 21:49